Christophercrane/chris-crane/README.md

 ![Alt text](https://raw.githubusercontent.com/Christophercrane/chris/master/images/Copy%20of%20Spagetti%20Western%20Sundown%20on%20Easter.jpg "Optional title")

-### Welcome to my repository.
+### Welcome
-Here you wil find a collection of important code and enablement documents.
+Here you wil find a collection of code and enablement to support your AI journey.
 ___